Why Trans Awareness Week Is Important

 Cisgendered men and women were still being cast in gender diverse roles and in some cases with extremely problematic results.
 Benedict Cumberbatch in Zoolander 2 is one, and so is Jared Leto in Dallas Buyers Club.

-Leto and the writers tap into every popular misconception about trans women.
+Leto and the writers tapped into every popular misconception about trans women.
 The character is a trashy, drug-addicted prostitute who spends her time flirting with everyone.
-More drag queen or cross dresser than trans and played for laughs.
-A cis man's idea of how men play at being women would act.
+More drag queen or cross dresser than trans.
+A cis man's idea of how men playing at being women would act.
 And yet he won an Oscar for it.
 WTAF!

-But in 2014 we started to see a step change, brought about by trans writers and producers like Janet Mock (pictured right), Our Lady J and Lilly and Lana Wachowski.
-Finally we were getting trans people writing trans characters, played by trans actors and shows like Pose, Sense8 and Trans Parent gave us the representation we’d always longed for.
+But in 2014 we started to see a step change, brought about by trans writers and producers like Janet Mock, Our Lady J and Lilly and Lana Wachowski.
+Finally we were getting trans people writing trans characters, played by trans actors.
+Shows like Pose, Sense8 and Trans Parent gave us the representation we’d always longed for.

-The trans actors and actresses that have appeared in the last 10 years have become iconic pioneers and role models to a whole generation, and that’s been utterly joyous.
+The trans actors and actresses that have appeared in the last 10 years have become iconic pioneers and role models to a whole generation, and that’s been wonderful to see.
 Laverne Cox, Jamie Clayton, Elliot Page, MJ Rodriguez and Trace Lysette amongst many others.
 They're showing that you can be out trans and successful.
 Something my mum told me would never be possible.

 The open letter sent to Hollywood in 2018 by the group 5050by2020 calling for greater inclusivity of trans actors and writers was a necessary kick.
 It said “We believe that when trans people are empowered to help culture makers tell our authentic stories, it will improve how we are treated in the real world.”
 And truly that is the kind of statement we needed to hear.

 But while portrayals of trans women have been improving from their problematic past, trans men have been almost invisible.
 It’s really only in the last couple of years that trans masculine characters have begun to appear on screen at all.
 And that’s a huge problem.
-Because there are pretty much equal numbers of trans men and women.
+We desperately need to see many more trans men on screen.
 Non-binary characters are even less visible, which is appalling given that there are more ENBY people than trans men and women combined.

 It’s no wonder that cishet people think trans men are a new phenomena.
-That they keep repeating that awful trope that trans men are just tomboy lesbians that are forced to transition, and that trans is a contagion.
+That they keep repeating that awful trope that trans is a contagion.
 We all know this is just transphobic propaganda.
-Because what's actually happening is that with this burst in visibility people who couldn’t understand themselves are seeing themselves reflected and being able to stand up and say hey that's me.
+Because what's actually happening is that with this burst in visibility people who couldn’t understand themselves, now see themselves reflected and are able to stand up and say hey that's me.
 Because if you can’t see it you can’t be it.

 our trans collection